-Superior Hiking Trail is now up to 245 miles plus another 40 miles from
+Superior Hiking Trail is now up to 296 miles with another 5.9 miles

 If you're intested in hiking in the Sierras you should consider

 group.
 When joining this link make sure to state

 something about you're interest in the trail or you might

 not get accepted.
 This is done to prevent people spamming the group.

 If all you say is that a friend referred you to the group its